 Aspergers, Aspies, High Functioning Autistics and HSP

 For Aspies and HSP (Highly Sensitive Persons) and High Functioning Autistics, the safest and most calming place is the oasis we create in our homes…choosing the scents, colours and textures that make us feel calm and happy.

 It’s a place where we can control volume, temperature, humidity, smells and the pace of life.
 Often we have a pet that gives us much needed animal therapy simply because animals are so much easier to understand.

 How Aspies feel stress

-Little things, barely noticed by others build up: the hum of overhead lights as we search for our toothpaste or catfood, the smell of cigarettes or perfume on somebody across the open park, the constant clatter from keyboards or tapping fingernails from the open plan office, along with scents of egg mayo, hummus and cappuchino.
-Add body odour, being shoved and pressed up against fabric softener scents on the train: sensory nightmares!
+Little things, barely noticed by others build up: the hum of overhead lights in the supermarket as we search for toothpaste or pet food, the smell of cigarettes or perfume on somebody across the open park, the constant clatter from keyboards or tapping fingernails from the open plan office, along with scents of egg mayo, hummus and cappuccino.
+Add body odour, being shoved and pressed up against fabric softener scents on the tube or train: sensory nightmares!

 For a HSP, the solution to overwhelm is tricky in practice, but easy in theory: avoid or reduce exposure to the things that cause you distress…

 Lots of these triggers or factors are reduced by working from home.
 I don’t miss a nano second of the London commute or office life.
 And many aspies I know said how they found the working from home during 2020/1 much easier to deal with than the commute.